ganeti/ganeti/man/hail.rst

 The program uses a simplified version of the hbal algorithm.

-For relocations, we try to change the secondary node of the instance to all the valid other nodes; the node which results in the best cluster score is chosen.

 For single-node allocations (non-mirrored instances), again we select the node which, when chosen as the primary node, gives the best score.